 Tom is of course one of the gurus of daygame and actively doing it day in and day out.
 He has a great online presence and you could pretty much listen to just him for daygame and dating knowledge.
 However he is not so easily pinned down as a coach, because he does not do much these days and travels a lot.
 He was one of the two key coaches on my first bootcamp and was great on the first day because he had a positive, high energy and was supportive and pushed me into approaching.
 You can find more about Tom at tomtorero.com

 James is a regular guy and easy to talk to and is keen to have guys normalise daytime approach into their everyday lives.
-He is in his twenties and has an association with Kezia Noble who regularly refers him work.
+He is in his twenties and has an association with Kezia Noble who used to regularly refer him work.
 He is also one of the younger breed who learned from Tom Torero and Jon Matrix.
 He has started to generate his own work and has developed his own youtube channel.
 He is based in London near the City and so perhaps better for those guys, particularly younger guys, working in the City, for instance.
 He seems to be pretty active and doing bootcamps.
 I have only met him once, but we are doing a podcast shortly so will post it up here when finished.
 You can find James at project-tusk.com

-You can always email me for information about the above at: firstname.lastname@example.org – but please be patient as I cannot guarantee a super quick turnaround.
+You can always email me for information about the above at: firstname.lastname@example.org.